Key takeaways:

 Step 4.
 Document verification

-Once the data is extracted from the various elements, it also should be matched against the information from the VIZ, MRZ, barcodes, and RFID to ensure data consistency and authenticity.
-To streamline the verification process, Regula Document Reader SDK automatically conducts a set of necessary thorough checks, depending on the type of identity document being examined: for example, document number format analysis, correctness and validity of dates, static text validation, deprecated blank detection, barcode and MRZ format checks, and server-side verification of the embedded RFID chip.
-It also checks data presence or absence in the mandatory fields on the data page.
-Moreover, in a hardware scenario, authentication can be additionally performed in different lighting modes: IR, UV, coaxial light, etc.
+Once the data is extracted from the various elements, it should also be cross-checked across the sources to ensure consistency.
+For example, Regula performs document number format analysis, date validity and correctness checks, static text validation, blank deprecation detection, barcode and MRZ format checks, and server-side NFC verification of the embedded RFID chip.
+It also checks whether data is present or absent in the mandatory fields on the data page.

-Note that different vendors incorporate a varying set of checks into the document verification flow.
+Note that different vendors implement different sets of checks in the document verification flow.
 As a customer, you should clarify what parameters are verified in each case.

 Biometric checks can be an optional part of the verification process.
 Usually, a customer needs to take a selfie via a mobile app to confirm that the live picture and the photo in the document depict the same person.
-When a biometric check is included in the process, it turns document verification into complete identity verification.
+When a biometric check is included in the process, document verification becomes complete identity verification.

 Can you trust automated document verification?